khudgins/documentation/on-premise/administration/km.rst

 The credentials database is currently a MySQL database, but will be migrated to Riak in a future release.

-The enStratus KM system is the **only** enStratus component to interact with the credentials database.
+The Enstratius KM system is the **only** Enstratius component to interact with the credentials database.

-The credentials database should be considered to be the only enStratus component that, should it be compromised or destroyed, would constitute an irrecoverable failure.
+The credentials database should be considered to be the only Enstratius component that, should it be compromised or destroyed, would constitute an irrecoverable failure.
 As such, care should be taken to ensure the data contained therein is backed up and safeguarded in accordance with industry standard procedures.